A Lefschetz theorem for crystalline representations: de Rham/crystalline Local systems and graded Higgs bundles

-The fact that $M_{X_K}$ admits an integrable connection with logarithmic poles and nilpotent residues implies that its de Rham Chern classes all vanish \cite[Appendix B]{EV86}.
-By comparison between de Rham and $l$-adic cohomology, this implies that the $\mathbb{Q}_l$ Chern classes also vanish.
+To prove (3), we recall the fact that $M_{X_K}$ admits an integrable connection with logarithmic poles and nilpotent residues implies that its de Rham Chern classes all vanish \cite[Appendix B]{EV86}.
+By comparison between de Rham and $l$-adic cohomology, this implies that the $\mathbb{Q}_\ell$-Chern classes also vanish.
+So do the Chern classes of its grading $E_{X_K}$. \end{proof}